dgageot/repet/documentation/workbook-en.md

   long sum;
 }
 ```

-You can easily add a resource to you http server like this :
+You can easily add a resource to you http server like this:

 ```java
 public class BasketResource {